-Echeveria crenulata is a perennial succulent that forms rosettes of soft, green leaves, adorned with dark reddish to brown edges.
-They are with crinkly margins, up to 4 inches (10 cm) long and up to 2.8 inches (7 cm) wide.
-The flowers are bell shaped, up to 0.7 inch (1.8 cm) and pinkish to yellowish in color.
-The pinkish flower stalk may reach up to 20 inches (50 cm) above the rosette.
+Echeveria crenulata is a succulent plant that forms rosettes of soft green leaves adorned with crinkly, dark reddish to brown edges.
+The leaves are up to 4 inches (10 cm) long and up to 2.8 inches (7 cm) wide.
+Flowers are pinkish to yellowish, bell-shaped, up to 0.7 inches (1.8 cm) long, and appear on pinkish stalks that may reach up to 20 inches (50 cm) above the rosette.

 USDA hardiness zone 9a to 10a: from 20 °F (−6.7 °C) to 35 °F (+1.7 °C).